seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **GRATIANO**
 Now, by this hand, I gave it to a youth,
 A kind of boy, a little scrubbed boy,
-No higher than thyself; the judge’s clerk,
+No higher than thyself; the judge's clerk,
-A prating boy, that begg’d it as a fee:
+A prating boy, that begg'd it as a fee:
 I could not for my heart deny it him.

 **PORTIA**
 You were to blame, I must be plain with you,
-To part so slightly with your wife’s first gift:
+To part so slightly with your wife's first gift:
 A thing stuck on with oaths upon your finger
 And so riveted with faith unto your flesh.
 I gave my love a ring and made him swear